compsoc-edinburgh/htb17-site/handbook.md

 ## Social media

 Make some noise!
+Make Hack the Burgh Twitter - and Instafamous.
+We also have a Snapchat filter especially for the event, so make sure to spread the word in your stories!

-Make Hack the Burgh Twitter- and Instafamous.
-There will be a Twitter competition running all weekend round and prizes will be given to the dankest tweets.
-All of your tweets will be on a live screen, so please remain polite!
+There will be a Twitter competition running all weekend round and prizes will be given to the funiest tweets.
+All of your tweets will be on a live screen and public, so please remain polite!

 **Social media tags**
 - @hacktheburgh